arvindkrishna0212/IntelAIHackathon/README.md

 2) Click on the "Submit" button to analyze the resumes.
 3) View extracted information such as name, education, and skills.
 4) Receive ranked results based on predefined criteria.

+# Explanation

+## Code Structure
+The code is organized into several functions, each serving a specific purpose:

+### 1. `extract_skills_from_resume(text, skills_list)`
+This function takes the text of a resume and a list of skills as input.
+It extracts skills from the resume text based on the provided list of skills.

+### 2. `extract_education_from_resume(text)`
+This function extracts education information from the resume text by searching for keywords related to education, such as "Bsc", "Msc", etc.

+### 3. `extract_name(resume_text)`
+This function extracts the name of the candidate from the resume text using SpaCy's matcher.

+### 4. `extract_skills(text)`
+This function extracts technical skills from the resume text using SpaCy's named entity recognition (NER) capabilities.

+### 5. `LLM(query)`
+This function interacts with the Groq API to perform language model-based completions.
+It sends a query and receives a response from the API.

+### 6. `check_resume_keywords(resume_text, keywords)`
+This function checks if the skills extracted from the resume match the required keywords using the LLM function and Groq API.

+### 7. `get_recent_file_path(directory)`
+This function retrieves the path of the most recently uploaded resume from a specified directory.

+### 8. `main()`
+The main function sets up the Streamlit application interface.
+It allows users to upload resumes, analyze them, and view extracted information.